Lollipop F: 2008 to 2009: Beyond Bang Bang Tang and solo projects

 One week after performing in Singapore, the group returned to Taiwan to participate in the 2008 V-Power Love Music Concert on November 29, 2008.
 The concert united Liljay, Owodog, and A-wei with other Black Angle Crew members for a dance performance, while Prince and Fabien performed their solos from the last soundtrack.
 Together, the six members performed five songs, including a remixed version of "You Make Me a Fool," Fabien's composition for the debut album.
-Lollipop's participation in the concert also marks, symbolically, the two-year anniversary of the group's formation.
+Lollipop's participation in the concert also marks, symbolically, the second anniversary of the group's formation.

 A week later, on December 6, 2008, Lollipop performed four songs with themes of wushu at the 45th Golden Horse Awards ceremony.